ChickenProp/chickenprop.github.com/drafts/how-tall-is-the-shard.md

 [SkyscraperCity](https://www.skyscrapercity.com/threads/the-shard-southwark-309m-72-fl.407549/page-833): says both "309m" and "310m" with no apparent shame.
 But also, that link points to page 833 of 1385 of a discussion thread[^fandom], and at this particular point people are discussing its height above sea level.
 (And comparing to the then-future "The Pinnacle", which became [22 Bishopsgate](https://en.wikipedia.org/wiki/22_Bishopsgate).)
 It seems the Shard is level with The Thames nearby, which at that point is tidal.
 Some commenters think that means it's at sea level at least some of the time, but someone else points out no: "A river can be tidal some distance above high water mark for the sea.
 Consider what happens when the tide comes in - the sea effectively "comes up" the river mouth, which will slow down flow of water down the river, which will start backing up.
 As it backs up, the level upstream will increase as less water is getting out.
 Thus a river can be tidal above the high tide point of the sea itself."
 Makes sense to me.

 [^fandom]: It's 22,770 posts as of December 2022.
-Apparently the skyscraper fandom means business.
+I guess the skyscraper fandom means business.

 Someone else says it's 16 m above sea level according to Google Maps, but I can't find that info on Google Maps myself.
 (But it does label it as "306m-high glass & steel tower with views", if I'm zoomed in the right amount.
 I can't see that string anywhere else.)